 You’ll probably want baby to pick up some real words eventually, but it’s okay to babble, baby talk or just make crazy noises if you feel the urge.
 “It’s absolutely fine.
 Remember: Our children are seeping up so much.
 And part of what they have to seep up is the turn-taking,” Hirsh-Pasek says.

-In a study by the University of Iowa and Indiana University, babies’ language skills advanced sooner if their moms responded to their babbling more often.
-So if baby “goos” all by herself, say something—even a “ga”—right back.
+Like many others, a 2014 study, by the University of Iowa and Indiana University, found that babies’ language skills advanced sooner if their moms responded to their babbling more often.
+So if baby “goo-goos” all by themself, say something—even a “ga”—right back.